-19a.
-Risk-adjustment method

-□ Other method assessing risk factors (please specify)
+Submission Document: Questions 2b.19-32 19a.
+Risk-adjustment method ☐ None ☐ Statistical model ☐ Stratification ☐ Other method assessing risk factors (please specify) 19b.

-19b.
 If not risk-adjusted, is this supported by either a conceptual rationale or empirical analyses?

-$\Box$ Yes $\boxtimes$ No $\boxtimes$ Not applicable

 19c.
-Social risk adjustment:

-19c.2 Conceptual rationale for social risk factors included?
-Xes Xes No

-19c.3 Is there a conceptual relationship between potential social risk factor variables and the measure focus? ⊠ Yes ⊠ No

-19d.
-Risk adjustment summary:

-- 19d.1 All of the risk-adjustment variables present at the start of care?
-Yes  🖾 No - 19d.2 If factors not present at the start of care, do you agree with the rationale provided for inclusion? ⊠ Yes ⊠ No

-19d.3 Is the risk adjustment approach appropriately developed and assessed? oxtimes Yes oxtimes No

-19d.4 Do analyses indicate acceptable results (e.g., acceptable discrimination and calibration)
+Social risk adjustment: 19c.1 Are social risk factors included in risk model? ⊠ Yes □ No ☒ Not applicable 19c.2 Conceptual rationale for social risk factors included? ⊠ Yes ⊠ No 19c.3 Is there a conceptual relationship between potential social risk factor variables and the mea 19d.Risk adjustment summary: 19d.1 All of the risk-adjustment variables present at the start of care? ☑ Yes ☑ No 19d.2 If factors not present at the start of care, do you agree with the rationale provided for inclusion? ☑ Yes ☑ No 19d.3 Is the risk adjustment approach appropriately developed and assessed? ☑ Yes ☑ No 19d.4 Do analyses indicate acceptable results (e.g., acceptable discrimination and calibration) ⊠ Yes ⊠ No 19d.5.Appropriate risk-adjustment strategy included in the measure? ☑ Yes ☑ No 19e.
+Assess the risk-adjustment approach Reviewer 1: Risk-adjustment model development was reasonable, including both clinical and SES variables.
+Reviewer 2: Appropriate methods; c-statistic of 0.7529 Reviewer 3: Several areas of concern include not accounting for non-independence among patient-months, model not validated using an independent dataset, medical risk factors selection based on one-year mortality instead of waitlist.

-Yes  🖾 No

-19d.5.Appropriate risk-adjustment strategy included in the measure? $\boxtimes$ Yes $\boxtimes$ No

-19e.
-Assess the risk-adjustment approach

-Reviewer 1: Reasonable approach to model development using both clinical and social variables.

-Reviewer 2: Appropriate methods.
-C-statistic of 0.763.

-Reviewer 3: Four areas of concern regarding the risk adjustment approach: 1.
-Model equation on page 29 is not consistent with model specifications in the text.
-For example, on page 28, both transplant center fixed characteristics and random effect are listed.
-On page 41, it says "two-way interactions were examined and selected for the final model based on both the magnitude and statistical significance of the estimates."
-2. Non-independence among patient-months is ignored, should it be ignored?
-3. Shouldn't the model be validated using an external dataset?
-4. Based on page 30, medical/clinical risk factors were selected based on their associations with one-year mortality.
-This seems odds given that one-year mortality is not the outcome.

 Reviewer 4: Very thorough risk-adjustment strategy with rationale for which factors to include